Möhne

 The Möhne (/de/) is a river in North Rhine-Westphalia, Germany.
 It is a right tributary of the Ruhr.
 The Möhne passes the towns of Brilon, Rüthen and Warstein.
 There is a large artificial lake near the mouth of the river, the Möhne Reservoir, used for hydro power generation and leisure activities.

+The Möhne dam was a major target for the RAF during the Second World War, famously during the Dambusters raid by the RAF.